 On July 29, 2022, the New York Department of Financial Services (NYDFS) released Draft Amendments to its Part 500 Cybersecurity Rules.
 Here are the quick takeaways:

-- Creation of a category of covered “Class A” entities, including those with 2,000 or more employees or over one billion dollars in revenue.
+- Creation of a category of covered “Class A” entities, including those with 2,000 or more employees or over $ billion in revenue.

 - New compliance obligations for these Class A covered entities include:

 - annual independent audits of the company’s cyber program,

 - weekly vulnerability scanning with reporting of material identified gaps to management and the board,

 - the implementation of a security incident and event incident management (SIEM) solution coupled with endpoint detection/alerting, and